Learn the 24 Bonds We Rate BUY

 Vanguard Understates VMFXX Expenses by Not Disclosing VMFXX's Transaction Costs

 Vanguard has built its business on claiming to be a "low-cost provider" of mutual fund and ETF products.
-The problem with this is that the VMFXX expense ratio of 0.11% as of December 22, 2023 excludes one of the most basic costs of operating a mutual fund: securities transaction costs.
+The problem with this is that the VMFXX expense ratio of 0.11% for the year ended August 31, 2024 excludes one of the most basic costs of operating a mutual fund: securities transaction costs.

 All bond fund managers know what these costs are, as they all have Transaction Cost Analysis (TCA) reports that will show their transaction costs down to the penny.
 Somehow, however, the Big Money lobby has convinced regulators that funds don't have to disclose this material cost of doing business.
 Buying and selling securities is fundamental to managing money.
 Funds need to disclose these costs so investors understand the true cost of investing in mutual funds and ETFs.